 Make all the money thou canst.
 [Make here means "collect," "get together," not, as in modern English, "earn" or "gain."]

-III.
-Changes in pronunciation and spelling. - The business of spelling is to indicate pronunciation.
-In a perfect system, words would be spelled as they are pronounced.
-Such a system, however, has never been in use in any language, and, indeed, is impracticable, for no two persons pronounce exactly alike.
-Even if a perfect system could be invented, it would not remain perfect forever, since-the pronunciation of every language is constantly changing so long as the language is alive at all.
+1 system, however, has never been in use in any language, and, indeed, is impracticable, for no two persons pronounce exactly alike.
+Even if a perfect system could be invented, it would not remain perfect forever, since the pronunciation of every language is constantly changing so long as the language is alive at all.
 In the last five hundred years the pronunciation of English has undergone a complete transformation.
 Our spelling, also, has been much altered, but, as everybody knows, it is far from doing its duty as an indicator of the sounds of words.